hashicorp/terraform-provider-google/website/docs/d/datasource_cloudfunctions_function.html.markdown

 * `ingress_settings` - Controls what traffic can reach the function.
 * `labels` - A map of labels applied to this function.
 * `service_account_email` - The service account email to be assumed by the cloud function.
+* `vpc_connector_egress_settings` - The egress settings for the connector, controlling what traffic is diverted through it.

 The `event_trigger` block contains: